cgrace0044/rock-paper-scissors/README.md

 # Rock Paper Scissors
-Rock Paper Scissors is a classic two person game.
-Players start each round by selecting rock, paper or scissors.
-Rock crushes scissors, scissors cuts paper, and paper covers rock.
+Rock Paper Scissors is a classic two-person game.
+Players start each round by selecting rock, paper, or scissors.
+Rock crushes scissors, scissors cut paper, and paper covers rock.
-In this project the user plays against the computer over five games to see who wins.
+In this project, the user plays against the computer over five games to see who wins.

 The game is a mixture of luck and logic.